 Slow learners and people with slow processing speed are productive and smart workers too.
-These qualities explain why there are quite a handful of jobs opened to them.
+These qualities explain why a handful of jobs are open to them.

 I’ve also listed ten celebrities with dyslexia and their professions, and a guide will also take you through tips on how slow learners and people with slow processing speed can search for their perfect job.

-Conclusively, we have noteworthy tips for parents who have kids with slow processing speed.
+Conclusively, we have noteworthy tips for parents with kids with slow processing speed.

 - List of Best Jobs for Adults with Slow Processing Speed